tom-gora/utilities_etc/README.md

 # utilities_etc
-Various utilities helping me do the work I created or borrowed.
+Various utilities helping me do the work.
+Some I created, some repurposed or found.

 ## RIMG
 > rimg